Michigan Democrats and Republicans wrap up their presidential primaries today

 Some Dems plan to be "uncommitted" to Biden

-Even though Biden is expected to win the primary today, cease-fire activists in Michigan are asking people casting ballots in the Democratic Primary to vote for the "uncommitted" option as a form of protest of President Biden's support for Israel.
+Even though Biden is expected to win the primary today, cease-fire activists in Michigan are asking people casting ballots in the Democratic primary to vote for the "uncommitted" option as a form of protest of Biden's support for Israel.

 It's hard to say how many protest votes are likely to be cast in the Democratic primary, but efforts like this could spell trouble for Biden in the fall.
 For one, Michigan is an important swing state that is likely to be very close.